kubernetes/website/docs/getting-started-guides/kubeadm.md

 If your cloud provider requires any extra packages installed on host, for example for volume mounting/unmounting, install those packages.

 Specify the `--cloud-provider` flag to kubelet and set it to the cloud of your choice.
-If your cloudprovider requires a configuration file, create the file `/etc/kubernetes/cloud-config` on every node and set the values your cloud requires.
-Also append `--cloud-config=/etc/kubernetes/cloud-config` to the kubelet arguments.
+If your cloudprovider requires a configuration file, create the file `/etc/kubernetes/cloud-config` on every node.
+The exact format and content of that file depends on the requirements imposed by your cloud provider.
+If you use the `/etc/kubernetes/cloud-config` file, you must append it to the `kubelet` arguments as follows:
+`--cloud-config=/etc/kubernetes/cloud-config`

 Lastly, run `kubeadm init --cloud-provider=xxx` to bootstrap your cluster with cloud provider features.